View Mildred Ryan's Obituary on SouthBendTribune.com and share memories

 SOUTH BEND, IN - Mildred E. Ryan, 95, of South Bend passed away at Trailpoint Village in South Bend on Wednesday, April 8, 2020 following an extended illness.

-She is survived by her daughter, Liza Ryan of South Bend, sons, William R. Ryan of Mansfield, TX, Jeffrey P. Ryan of Killean, TX, Michael S. Ryan of South Bend, and Scott Ryan of Granger, IN, along with fifteen loving grandchildren and fourteen loving great-grandchildren.
-Mildred was preceded in death by her parents; sisters, Dorothy M. Peppler, Juanita M. Sessions, Lois W. Dial, and Helen J. Becker; brother, Harold B. Voght, ex-husband, Roger P. Ryan, and long-time companion, Paul H. Read.
+She is survived by her daughter, Lisa Ryan of South Bend; sons: William R. (Denise) Ryan of Mansfield, TX, Jeffrey P. Ryan of Killean, TX, Michael S. Ryan of South Bend, and Scott Ryan of Granger, IN, along with fifteen loving grandchildren and fourteen loving great-grandchildren.
+Mildred was preceded in death by her parents; sisters: Dorothy M. Peppler, Juanita M. Sessions, Lois W. Dial, and Helen J. Becker; brother, Harold B. Voght; and long-time companion, Paul H. Read.

 Mildred was a homemaker.
 She loved sewing and making clothes, cooking, shopping, bike riding, gardening, and being with her family.
 Before moving to South Bend, she was a former secretary at the United States Naval Office in Ft.
 Wayne.